LivePersonInc/knowledge-center-archive/pages/documents/Reporting & Data/Report Builder/report-builder-user-guide-standard.md

 * _PDF will be used when the view is widgets._
 * _Data is exported to a CSV file._

-# LivePerson Technical Support
+# LivePerson technical support

 LivePerson Technical Support is available 24/7 in the[ Connection Area](https://liveengage.liveperson.net/a/new/#registration!signUp).

-Please note that LivePerson Support troubleshoots and resolves issues in Predefined Dashboards officially released by LivePerson as part of the Product.
+Please note that LivePerson support troubleshoots and resolves issues in predefined dashboards officially released by LivePerson as part of the product.

-Issues with dashboards residing in the “My Account” or “My Reports” folder should be directed to your Customer Success Manager.
+Issues with dashboards residing in the “my account” or “my reports” folder should be directed to your account manager.